ONLYOFFICE/Docker-DocumentServer/tests/damengdb/README.md

 ### How it works

-#### ⚠ Only on the first run:

-The first deployment of the stand requires the execution of ***two scripts*** to prepare the environment.

-***First:*** It is necessary to obtain an image of the dameng db database.
-To do this, run the script:

-	bash damengdb-get-image.sh

-***Second:*** After the image is obtained, it is also necessary to obtain a binary DISQL files that is used for remote access to the database service.
-To do this, run the script:

-	bash damengdb-get-disql.sh

-### Deploy stand
+#### Deploy stand

-After db image and disql binary is ready, you cant deploy stand with flexible develop-build number with simple command:
+You can deploy stand with flexible develop-build number with simple command:

 	BUILD=<build-number-from-develop> docker compose up -d

-Note: The build number must be set each time the stand is deployed with compose up.
+Note: The build number set by default in `.env` file.